wavelet-lab/docs/source/hardware/devboard.rst

   * Blue DevBoard's reference clock generator runs at 25 MHz;
   * Green DevBoard's reference clock generator operates at 26 MHz;
-  * The reference frequency can be adjusted in range of 23 to 41 MHz;
+  * The devboard's reference frequency can be slightly adjusted using the voltage-controlled oscillator settings (the ``dac_`` option, see below);
   * Your should explicitly instruct your uSDR to get a reference clock from the Devboard - see section below or `usdr_dm_create utility docs <../software/usdr_dm_create.rst>`_.
 * Connection to an external clock generator.
-A frequency range of 23 to 41 MHz should be used and a peak voltage of up to 3.3 V should be provided.
+An input frequency range of 23 to 41 MHz should be used and a peak voltage of up to 3.3 V should be provided.

 DevBoard additional options and settings
 ----------------------------------------